• Skip to primary navigation

 Here are some more benefits of a team event serving a higher cause:

-• Participants will feel proud about the company they work for because it supports and sponsors such a noble cause.
+• Participants will feel proud of the company they work for because it supports and sponsors such a noble cause.

 More Joy